Chronopolis-Digital-Preservation/chronopolis-docker-compose/README.md

 ## Ace

 First, we go to the ACE audit manager interface ( [http://localhost:8090/ace-am](http://localhost:8090/ace-am)  ).
 Once there, click on the status link at the top and it will ask you to log in ( username:admin password:admin ).
 A link called 'System Settings' will appear at the top and when you click on it, a configuration window will appear.
-Put the work 'integrity' into the box labelled 'IMS Host'.
+Put the word 'integrity' into the box labelled 'IMS Host'.

 Hit the submit link at the bottom.